qmk/qmk_firmware/docs/feature_advanced_keycodes.md

 ### Alt + Escape for Alt + Tab {#alt-escape-for-alt-tab}

-Simple example where chording Left Alt with `KC_ESC` makes it behave like `KC_TAB` for alt-tabbing between applications.
+A simple example where chording Left Alt with `KC_ESC` makes it behave like `KC_TAB` for alt-tabbing between applications.

 This example strictly checks if only Left Alt is active, meaning you can't do Alt+Shift+Esc to switch between applications in reverse order.
 Also keep in mind that this removes the ability to trigger the actual Alt+Escape keyboard shortcut, though it keeps the ability to do AltGr+Escape.

 ```c
 bool process_record_user(uint16_t keycode, keyrecord_t *record) {